web-platform-dx/web-features/docs/guidelines.md

 * Data consumers report that the original feature ID is confusing or misleading.

+You must not do this when the feature has been superseded, such that the feature's name has changed and the exposed behaviors or API surface have changed (in shipping browsers, up to and including unshipping).
+Instead, use [`discouraged` data](#discouraged) with one or more `alternatives`.

 To move the feature:

 1. If applicable, move the existing YAML files for the feature to the target ID filename.